LaboratoryOpticsBiosciences/bioimageloader/README.md

     3. put sample image links
     4. embed in docs and github readme
 - [ ]  Docs, notebook examples
+- [ ]  Load all anno types, if there are more than one (e.g. BBBC007)

 ## Utils
 - [ ]  Data vis